Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 ## Unresolved questions

-### Expression differentiation for persisting the value versus persisting the directive/reference
+### [Resolved] Expression differentiation for persisting the value versus persisting the reference/reference

 This was highlighted in a footnote of the allowable expressions inside of extension configurations.
 Should Bicep offer a way to differentiate the workflow of resolving a reference and persisting the resolved value versus the workflow of